CsillaVamos/csillavamos/projects/hihi_zealandia.md

 The Random Forest analysis revealed that some environmental characteristics were associated with nesting success, however the degree of importance of each environmental characteristic varied substantially between each period.

-The maps and the findings in this report can aid biologists and conservationists in their efforts in monitoring hihis’ nesting success in Zealandia.
+The maps and the findings in these maps and the accompanying report can aid biologists and conservationists in their efforts in monitoring hihis’ nesting success in Zealandia.